 Term life insurance can be bought by customers who are 18-75 years old.
-You don’t need a medical exam, but there are some health questions on the application.
+You don’t need a medical exam, but the application has some health questions.
 This policy cost is based on age and gender.
 It can be renewed until you are 90 years old.

 Whole life insurance

-The permanent whole life insurance policy is available to customers aged 40 to 75 years old, except for applicants in New York State or the Virgin Islands.
+The permanent whole life insurance policy is available to customers aged 40 to 75, except for New York State or Virgin Islands applicants.
 The policy does not require a medical examination, but you will need to complete a health questionnaire to determine if you are eligible for coverage.

-If you’re OK with responding to health questions about yourself or haven’t yet reached age 50, CP offers standard whole life instead of the guaranteed acceptance policies.
-Applicants ages 40-75 can purchase up to $50,000 of whole life coverage.
+If you’re OK with responding to health questions about yourself or haven’t yet reached age 50, CP offers standard whole life instead of guaranteed acceptance policies.
+Applicants ages 40-75 can purchase up to $50,000 of whole-life coverage.
 You need to answer health questions, but there is no medical exam.
 The price depends on your age and gender.

 Guaranteed Whole Life Insurance